vbaconnet-ledger/developer-portal/_docs/transport/web-bluetooth.md

 The implementation will not dive into the other file as this is not the focus of this tutorial.

-Dive into the folder named “src” to modify/create the three files mentionned previously.The files are named "App.js", "App.css” and “QRCode.js” that you will create in the "src" folder.
+Dive into the folder named “src” to modify/create the three files.
+The files are named "App.js", "App.css” and “QRCode.js”.
 Your folder must look like this.

 <!-- ------------- Image ------------- -->